-16 Corner is an affordable housing restoration project located in historic Overtown, Miami, Florida.
-It was developed by The Vagabond Group from 2018 to 2026.
+16 Corner is an affordable housing restoration project located in Historic Overtown, Miami, Florida.
+It was developed by The Vagabond Group in a Public-Private Partnership with the Omni Community Redevelopment Agency (Omni CRA), Mt.
+Zion Community Development Corporation, and Miami-Dade County Public Housing and Community Development (PHCD) from 2018 to 2026.

 • 44 affordable homes preserved in a neighborhood where demolition would have reduced housing to 12 units